 She is mainly seen as a support Warframes due to her abilities, but can also be played in a more DPS oriented way, which does resemble the way you can play Oberon.

 But not only is she somewhat similar to Oberon in they way her abilities come together, but also in the way they look: Especially her first ability looks like a nice addition to every Hollowed Ground build.

 But she is by no means just a copy of Oberon.
 Instead she brings her own, very unique skill set and a very interesting passive ability, which let’s her become invisible while being airborne.

 If you want to know how you can get your hands on all the blueprints needed to craft her, you might want to take a look at our guide.

 If you’re looking for some good ideas on how to build your Wisp, you came to the right place!
 Let’s start!

 - Solid DPS output

 - No ‘real’ AoE damage

-You don’t really want or need to change the aura polarity and keep the Naramon version, simply because you want to use eitherfor more caster related builds where you spam your abilities more or to pick to reduce enemy armor.
+You don’t really want or need to change the aura polarity and keep the Naramon version, simply because you want to use either Energy Siphon for more caster related builds where you spam your abilities more or to pick Corrosive Projection to reduce enemy armor.